-Statements in this Annual Report on Form 10-K may be "forward-looking statements."
+Statements in this Transition Report on Form 10-K may be "forward-looking statements."
 Forward-looking statements include, but are not limited to, statements that express our intentions, beliefs, expectations, strategies, predictions or any other statements relating to our future activities or other future events or conditions.
 These statements are based on current expectations, estimates and projections about our business based, in part, on assumptions made by management.
 These statements are not guarantees of future performance and involve risks, uncertainties and assumptions that are difficult to predict.
 Therefore, actual outcomes and results may, and are likely to, differ materially from what is expressed or forecasted in the forward-looking statements due to numerous factors, including those described above under "Risk Factors," and under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this current report and in other documents which we file with the Securities and Exchange Commission.
 In addition, such statements could be affected by risks and uncertainties related to our ability to raise any financing which we may require for our operations, competition, government regulations and requirements, pricing and development difficulties, our ability to make acquisitions and successfully integrate those acquisitions with our business, as well as general industry and market conditions and growth rates, and general economic conditions.
-Any forward-looking statement to reflect events or circumstances after the date of this current report, except as required under applicable securities laws.
+Any forward-looking statements speak only as of the date on which they are made, and we do not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date of this current report, except as required under applicable securities laws.